GluuFederation/community-edition-setup/single-host/README.md

 # Gluu Server DE single-host test drive ![CDNJS](https://img.shields.io/badge/UNDERCONSTRUCTION-red.svg?style=for-the-badge)

-This is an example of running the Gluu Server Docker Edition demo on a single VM.
+This is an example of running the Gluu Server Enterprise Edition demo on a single VM.
 It's just two steps:

 1. Get the run bash script
 1. Run it!